 I know there are a lot of other people out there who feel the same way I do, but sometimes it can be difficult to find every useful advice article that’s out there.
 So I thought I’d bring you a few.
 Here are the tips and advice articles that jumped out at me the most over the past week.

-Continue reading “Wednesday links: Platform building and foreshadowing vs callbacks”
+Continue reading “Wednesday links: Reasons to quit and writing anxiety”

 When’s the last time you read something creepy?
 If your answer is, “It’s been a while,” then you should change that.
 Soon.

 In the meantime, you should at least take a look at a creepy cover.
 I can even help you out with that.
 Today’s post is dedicated to helping reveal the cover of Death by the River, by Alexandrea Weis and Lucas Astor, and there’s really just one thing I can think of to say about it: Wow.